 Robert Mangeot is a writer, teacher, and sandwicher.
 A counter of things.
-He lives in Franklin, Tennessee with his wife, a cat-beast named Zelda, and this other ginger cat with plans all her own.
+A nerd, if he’s honest.
+He lives in Franklin, Tennessee with his wife plus a cat-beast named Zelda and this other ginger cat with plans all her own.

 Or I could tell you:

 Skidding into our world half-Irish and half-Southern, clearly some brush with writing was inevitable.
-So it was.
-Also part-French, and this part has come Mais oui, the fiction brush would come with savoir vivre.
+Also part-French, and this part was embraced Mais oui, the fiction brush would come with savoir vivre.
 In my college days I wrote a humor column and some this-and-thats, but not much thereafter.
 I was, you know, counting things and wandering snack food aisles.
 Eventually This Whole Writing Thing rediscovered me, and I’ve been fortunate enough to have work appear in some excellent places.

 I love all things dog, and many stories were crafted with not horses but a trusty Pomeranian nearby.
-Lately cats have discovered my lap.
-I’m fine with that so long as they keep the claws in, damn the Bond-villain parallels.
-Maybe I’m cool with it because of the parallels.
+Cats have discovered my lap.
+I’m fine with that so long as they keep the claws in.
+Maybe I’m cool with it because of the Bond villain parallels.
 Blofeld is over-the-top cool, that’s what I’m saying.
 Blofeld would be cooler with a dog, though.
 A Pomeranian.

-I dig the English Premier League, Predators hockey, University of Louisville athletics, Dashiell Hammett, poetry, most any kind of music.
+I dig the English Premier League (COYS), Predators hockey, University of Louisville athletics, Dashiell Hammett, poetry, most any kind of music.
 The “most any” part is minute-to-minute.
 I used to have mad song trivia skills–used to–but I can still name the starting nine for the 1970s Big Red Machine and many of the subs.
 Merv Rettenmund.
 Ed Armbrister.
 See?
 Ooh, Mike Lum!
 I graduated from Bellarmine University–go, Knights–and they haven’t tried to retract that or anything.
-So everyone seems cool with that.
+Everyone seems cool with it.
 Liberal arts.
 Veritas, yo.